Professor Ivo

-Professor Anthony Ivo (pronunciation: Eye-voh) is a supervillain and mad scientist in DC Comics.
-He is the creator of the android villain Amazo and, along with villainous scientist T.O.
-Morrow, the co-creator of the android Tomorrow Woman.
-As a result of his thanatophobia, Ivo has used his own scientific discoveries to make himself nearly immortal and invulnerable, but this has resulted in his appearance becoming monstrous in the process.
+Anthony Ivo is a supervillain in American comic books published by DC Comics.
+He is a mad scientist who is the creator of the android villain Amazo and, along with villainous scientist T. O. Morrow, the co-creator of the android Tomorrow Woman.
+As a result of his thanatophobia, Ivo has used his own scientific discoveries to make himself nearly immortal and invulnerable, causing him to become monstrous in the process.

-Anthony Ivo appeared in the second season of the live-action Arrowverse show Arrow and was played by Dylan Neal.
+Anthony Ivo appears in the second season of the live-action Arrowverse series Arrow, portrayed by Dylan Neal.

 Publication history

-Professor Ivo first appeared in The Brave and the Bold #30 (June 1960) and was created by Gardner Fox and Mike Sekowsky.
-The same story featured his immortality elixir and his most famous android creation Amazo.
+Anthony Ivo first appeared in The Brave and the Bold #30 (June 1960), and was created by Gardner Fox and Mike Sekowsky.